bdesim2/ratecalc/README.md

 - Java
 - Jersey
 - Jackson XML and JSON
-- Drop Wizard Metrics
+- Drop Wizard Metrics (Time permitting)
 - Jetty
 - Gradle
-- Docker
+- Docker (Deployment to AWS time permitting)
 - Swagger Documentation

 ## API Documentation: ##
 The rate calculator uses swagger to document it's apis.
 It can be found at the `<base_url>` for the servers running location.
+If you are running locally with gretty this browse to this location [URL](http://localhost:8080).

 ## Endpoints: ##
 - GET /rates